Translation Glossary

 Enabling MT integration

-Toggle Settings → Translation → Machine Translation → Glossary Integration.
+Toggle Settings → Addons → Machine Translation → Glossary Integration.
 When enabled:

-1. Before sending text to the MT provider, PerfLocale masks every glossary term (replaces with a placeholder like __GLSS_0__).
+1. Before sending text to the MT provider, PerfLocale masks every glossary term (replaces it with a per-call randomised placeholder like [[GL-<random>-0]]).

 2. MT provider translates the surrounding content only.